 The 5x optical zoom and low light ability leave both the iPhone XS and Samsung Galaxy S10+ in the dust, while its battery life will have you over two days while your mates are searching for a charger.

 In saying that, if you're someone who values quick software updates or is locked into the iOS ecosystem, this isn't the device that's going to bring you over.
 But if you can look past that, there's no better camera phone to dive right in to.

 We’ve pulled together the best value plans for the Huawei P30 Pro, comparing the average included data use against plan price costs, network coverage and bonus inclusions.
 Take a look below.

-The Huawei P30 Pro Camera
+Huawei P30 Pro camera

 DXOMark, a camera benchmarking site gave the P30 Pro its highest rating ever for a smartphone.
 But often some of these testing environments can be subjective and not entirely representative of how people actually use there cameras.
 Luckily though, from our extensive testing and using the camera over the last few weeks, it definitely backs up those claims.